Does data make the decision, or do you use data to help you make a decision? Your choice will change your company’s relationship with data.

 It’s more than just a change of words.
 Data-driven and data-informed determine how much say your data has in your decisions.

-Data-driven doesn’t take your unique experience or insight into account.
+Data-driven doesn’t take your personal experience or insight into account, and focuses less on the bigger picture.
 It’s simply about the cold, hard facts.
 In this approach, data has the final say.

 Here’s an example of data-driven decision-making in action: say you’re running a digital advertising campaign.
 You have two versions of an ad, but you’re not sure which one to run.

 Ad A was created by your co-worker, and even though it’s good, you don’t like it as much as Ad B, which you created.

 If you weren’t a data-driven marketer, you might use your gut instinct and only run Ad B since you created it.
 But since you are a data-driven marketer, you run both ads at the same time and evaluate their performance based on which ad gives you a lower Customer Acquisition Cost (CAC).